Skip to main content

 • Decide which of the panels best suits the needs of your patient or family.
 It may be appropriate to select more than one.

-• R265 Chromosomal mosaicism (karyotype).
-A minority of individuals with Edwards syndrome have some cells with trisomy 18 and some cells with the usual two copies of chromosome 18.
+• R265 Chromosomal mosaicism (karyotype): A minority of individuals with Edwards syndrome have some cells with trisomy 18 and some cells with the usual two copies of chromosome 18.
 This is termed mosaicism.
 R265 can be requested when R26 is suggestive of mosaicism, or if the clinical features are highly suggestive of Edwards syndrome but R26 returns a negative result.

-• R297 Possible structural chromosomal rearrangement (karyotype).
-This should be considered if findings from microarray, WGS or other laboratory techniques suggest a possible Robertsonian translocation, reciprocal translocation, ring chromosome or other microscopically visible structural rearrangement.
+• R297 Possible structural chromosomal rearrangement – karyotype or targeted chromosome analysis: This should be considered if findings from microarray, whole genome sequencing (WGS) or other laboratory techniques suggest a possible Robertsonian translocation, reciprocal translocation, ring chromosome or other microscopically visible structural rearrangement.
 This is also the test indication you would use for parents of a patient with partial Edwards syndrome, which may result from a parental balanced reciprocal translocation.

 • For tests that are undertaken using WGS, including R27, you will need to: